How to Get Car Insurance Before Buying a Car

 - After telling State Farm about your new vehicle, your car insurance premiums may rise.
 However, you now have the coverage you need for your new vehicle.

 Whether you have an existing policy with State Farm or any other major provider, you should have a new car grace period.
-You can buy a new car, drive it for a few days, then alert your insurer of the new purchase – all while remaining covered.
+You can buy a new car, drive it for a few days and then alert your insurer of the new purchase – all while remaining covered.

 Contact your insurance company or check your policy to verify your car insurance grace period.
-Some car insurance companies have a 7-day grace period, while others, like GEICO, have a 30-day grace period.
+Some car insurance companies have a 7-day grace period, while others, like GEICO, Allstate, and Progressive, have a 30-day grace period.